Teaching

 I am excited to be developing and teaching my own full bachelor-level courses in Comparative Politics/ Political Behavior with a gender perspective.

 First, I teach a “Gender and Politics” course considering gender differences in political behavior, gendered political candidate recruitment, gender quotas, violence against women in politics, role model effects and backlash dynamics against feminism.
-The course guides students in conducting their own empirical research on a related topic.
+The course also guides students in conducting their own empirical research on a related topic.

 Third, I teach “Introduction to Political Science” at the bachelor level, and fourth, a seminar guiding students in developing their own research project at the master level.